bit2swaz/lithos/docs/PRD.md

 - open `mergingiterator` (k-way merge sort).
 - iterate through keys.
 - drop rule: discard key if (`type == ktypedeletion` and key not in higher levels) or (`sequence < smallestsnapshot` and overwritten).
+- ownership: the merging iterator owns its children; callers must not destroy children separately.

 4. output: write to new sstable(s).